Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Approach: Pseudo-Inverse Tying

 \section{Approach: Pseudo-Inverse Tying}

-We generalize standard weight tying into a \emph{shared-memory} view: both embedding and unembedding are derived from a \emph{single shared token memory} and two \emph{coupled} (inverse) transforms.
+We generalize standard weight tying into a \emph{shared-memory} view: both embedding and unembedding are derived from a \emph{single shared token memory} and two \emph{coupled} inverse transforms.
 Concretely, we introduce a shared memory matrix $Z\in\mathbb{R}^{V\times d}$ and an invertible transform $T\in\mathbb{R}^{d\times d}$, and define

-Eq.~\eqref{eq:spt_def} can be understood as \emph{pseudo-inverse tying via shared projection}: $Z$ stores token ``semantic memories'' (rows), while $T$ specifies a learnable change-of-metric (scaling \& mixing) that is applied \emph{symmetrically} to the input and output sides via $T^{-1}$ and $T$.
+Eq.~\eqref{eq:spt_def} can be understood as \emph{pseudo-inverse tying via shared projection}: $Z$ stores token semantic memories as rows, while $T$ specifies a learnable change of metric that is applied to the input and output sides through $T^{-1}$ and $T$.

 If $Z$ has orthonormal columns,